Flamenco/stackeditpro/Features.md

 Frontmatter Syntax:  See https://jekyllrb.com/docs/front-matter/.

 ## Grav Connector
-Import and Export Grav sites to and from workspace folders.
+Import and export *Grav* websites to and from workspace folders.

 ## Folder Overview
 We now display a folder overview, shown when a folder is selected in the navigator.